 In this law note, you will learn about the nature and characteristics of a company.
 This will give you a basic understanding of what a company is and its existence.

 What Is a Company

 In simple words, a company is a business organization formed by an individual or group of individuals who work jointly to achieve a common goal or objective.

 Nature and Characteristics of a Company

-A company incorporated under the Companies Act, 2013 has certain nature and characteristics, which makes it a separate entity and also help us to understand the concept of a company, its functions and features in society.
+A company incorporated under the Companies Act, 2013 has certain nature and characteristics, which make it a separate entity and also help us to understand the concept of a company, its functions and its features in society.

 The characteristics of a company are:

 - Company is an artificial person created by law.

 - Separate legal entity.